seeker142/seeker142.github.io/_posts/Honzuki/2024-08-16-honzukimanga_p3v08.markdown

 「Yes, sir!」

 So we could do nothing but retreat and take refuge, merely watching from afar as the Goltze went on a rampage.
-Rozemyne-sama turned pale, realizing the severity of the situation caused by losing the Ruel fruit.
+Rozemyne-sama turned pale, realizing the severity of the situation caused by losing the Ruelle fruit.

 「...I didn't realize my mana could create such a monster.
 This is all my fault.」

 「No, Rozemyne-sama.
 The responsibility lies with us for failing to protect you.」

 Brigitte was completely right.
 We should never have allowed a feybeast to reach Rozemyne-sama.
-We had failed to notice its approach from the trees, failed to retrieve the stolen Ruel fruit, and failed to defeat the Goltze——a complete and utter failure as guard knights.
+We had failed to notice its approach from the trees, failed to retrieve the stolen Ruelle fruit, and failed to defeat the Goltze——a complete and utter failure as guard knights.

 *...It is fortunate that Rozemyne-sama suffered no injuries, but who knows how much damage that rampaging Goltze might cause...*